wombleton/gitlaw-nz/acts/S/Secondhand Dealers and Pawnbrokers Act 2004.md

     (2) If 2 or more people engage in business as secondhand dealers in partnership, each partner must hold a licence.

-    (3) For the purposes of this Act, a person is presumed (in the absence of evidence to the contrary) to be engaged in business as a secondhand dealer if, in any 12-month period, the person---
+    (3) For the purposes of this Act, a person is presumed (in the absence of evidence to the contrary) to be engaged in business as a secondhand dealer if the person---

-    *   (a) buys secondhand articles or scrap metal, for the purpose of trade, on 6 or more different days; or
+    *   (a) on 6 or more different days within a 12-month period---

-    *   (b) sells, exchanges, or otherwise deals in secondhand articles or scrap metal (being articles or scrap metal acquired for the purpose of trade)---
+        *   (i) buys secondhand articles or scrap metal for purposes other than personal use or enjoyment or as a gift; or

-        *   (i) on 6 or more different days; or
+        *   (ii) sells or exchanges secondhand articles or scrap metal that was acquired by the person for purposes other than personal use or enjoyment or as a gift; or

-        *   (ii) so as to receive revenue of $2,000 or more from the sale, exchange, or dealing.
+    *   (b) within a 12-month period, obtains revenue of more than $2,000 from the sale of secondhand articles or scrap metal that was acquired by the person for purposes other than personal use or enjoyment or as a gift.

     (4) For the purposes of this Act, the following are not engaged in business as secondhand dealers when selling secondhand articles or scrap metal:

-    *   (a) an auctioneer who is licensed under the [Auctioneers Act 1928][121] and is selling the secondhand articles or scrap metal at auction under that Act:
+    *   (a) a registered auctioneer selling secondhand articles or scrap metal in the course of the registered auctioneer's business:

     *   (b) a charitable or non-profit organisation that sells secondhand articles or scrap metal, but only if---